dmmartin888/dmmartin888.github.io/docs/garden.md

 <img src="https://ww1.prweb.com/prfiles/2019/02/26/16129660/IeFkfVlQ.jpeg" alt="Pollinator garden" style="height: 400px;"><br>
 From PRWeb; A good example of a pollinator garden.

 **While having any kind of garden is useful for bees, there are some things you can do to optimize the amount of pollinators that visit your garden.
-Tips vary by location, such as what to plant and what kind of bee to fixate on, but this guide will help narrow down a few things that you can do to help out pollinators:**
+Tips vary by location, such as what to plant and what kind of bee you want to attract, but this guide will help narrow down a few things that you can do to help out pollinators:**

 * **Cut down on pesticides.
 Use the least toxic stuff you can find, or use plants that can naturally trap pests.
 Bees and most other pollinators are not active during the night, so use any pesticides at night.**